- Information Collected and Stored Automatically

-The information posted on the Data.gov website includes hypertext links or pointers to information created and maintained by other public and/or private organizations.
-Data.gov provides these links and pointers solely for our users’ information and convenience.
-When users select a link to an outside website, they are leaving the Data.gov site and are subject to the privacy and security policies of the owners or sponsors of the outside website.
+The Data.gov website includes hypertext links, or pointers, to information created and maintained by other public and/or private organizations.
+Data.gov only provides these links and pointers for your information and convenience.
+When you select a link to an outside website, you are leaving the Data.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.

 - The General Services Administration (GSA) and Data.gov do not control or guarantee the accuracy, relevance, timeliness, or completeness of information contained on a linked website.

-- GSA and Data.gov do not endorse the organizations sponsoring linked websites and we do not endorse the views they express or the products or services they offer.
+- GSA and Data.gov do not endorse the organizations sponsoring linked websites and we do not endorse the views they express or the products/services they offer.